canalplus/rx-player/doc/api/local_manifest.md

 As seen in the previous chapter, the local manifest contains a `periods` property.
-The concept of period comes from DASH and allow to separate a content into multiple sub-contents with their own configurations.
+The concept of period comes from DASH and allow to separate a content into multiple sub-parts, each with their own configurations.

 For example, you could have in the same content a TV Show in german followed by an american film, each with its own language choices and qualities.